tytydraco/yessleep/out/Scared_of_getting_old_You_should_be.md

 He laughed.

-“I wouldn’t spend too much time looking into that one if I were you”
+“I wouldn’t spend too long looking into that one if I were you...Not worth the little time you have left”

+I wasn't sure if that was just a friendly comment or a threat at first.
 He threw up a hand to bid farewell and staggered out.

 I turned back to my computer only to be faced with a black screen.
 It must have gone to sleep when I was distracted.
 Low-power mode to save energy.
-I wished I had saved some energy after the exhausting week.
-I felt like I’d aged sixty years,
+I wished I had some energy after my exhausting week.
+I felt like I’d aged sixty years.

-As I went to move my mouse, I caught a glimpse of my reflection and realised…I had.
+I caught a glimpse of my reflection in the screen's glass and realised...I had.